 D.H.
 Malcolm, III (General Manager) joined Aurora Theatre part-time in 2007 as the bookkeeper and business manager for the new facility.
 Now in charge of day to day operations, D.H. manages the $1 million Aurora Theatre budget and creates community connections by spearheading development and providing the theatre with sound business advice.
 His background includes graduating from Marist School with Anthony, obtaining a BS from Duke University, and later an MBA from Georgia State University.
 D.H. has extensive management experience in both entrepreneurial and large businesses.
 In his other life, he is an avid golfer, a professional club fitter for Callaway Golf and a certified Impact Zone Associate Instructor.
 D.H. has two wonderful children, Katie and Cam.

-Jaclyn Hofmann (Director of Education/Casting Director) has a BFA in Theatre Performance from Jacksonville University and an MFA in Acting from Michigan State University, where she taught undergraduate acting courses for three years.
-She’s taught locally for Atlanta Shakespeare Company, Georgia Ensemble Theatre, Aurora Academy, and Kennesaw State University.
-Jaclyn is currently an Adjunct Theatre Teacher at Georgia Gwinnett College.
-She is also a proud co-founding member of The Weird Sisters Theatre Project.
-Some local acting credits: All’s Well that Ends Well and A Midsummer Night’s Dream (Altanta Shakespeare Company), Anton in Show Business (Weird Sisters), The Music Man (Fabrefaction) and Neighborhood 3: Requisition of Doom (Aurora).
-This season she’s excited to direct Aurora Learning Library’s Robin Hood and in the Studio “Master Harold”… and the Boys.
+Jaclyn Hofmann (Director of Education) has a BFA in Theatre Performance from Jacksonville University and an MFA in Acting from Michigan State University, where she taught undergraduate acting courses for three years.
+She’s taught locally for Atlanta Shakespeare Company, Georgia Ensemble Theatre, Aurora Academy and Kennesaw State University.
+Jaclyn is currently an Adjunct Theatre Teacher at GGC.
+She is also a proud co-founder of The Weird Sisters Theatre Project.
+This season at Aurora, Jaclyn is excited to direct the Winter Learning Library production and the Studio production, Tamer of Horses.
+She is also lucky enough to be performing in The Twelve Dates of Christmas this December!
 Love and thanks to my family and Nick!

 Al Stilo (Director of Sales & Marketing) is now in his eighth season at Aurora Theatre — Al is proud to be a part of the fastest growing theatre in the region.
 During his tenure, Aurora Theatre has nearly doubled the season ticket base, expanded to its new facility, received the 2009 Pinnacle Award for Large Non-Profit and was named Best Theatre Company in Atlanta in Creative Loafing’s 2010 Best of ATL.
 Al has received multiple professional distinctions for marketing from the Gwinnett Convention and Visitors Bureau.
 Al has been a professional actor for over 20 years, onstage at Aurora he has appeared in Kiss Me, Kate, Bach at Leipzig, Italian American Reconciliation, Guys & Dolls, Chicago, The Last of the Red Hot Lovers and Golden Boy.
 Al started his arts administration career with Soul‑stice Repertory Ensemble from 1995‑2001 before serving as Sales Manager for Georgia Shakespeare from 2000‑2004.
 Al is a true native son, having graduated from Avondale High School and Georgia Perimeter College.
 All my love to my wife Holly and son Dominic.